Jos Lammertink

-Jos Lammertink (born March 28, 1958 in Wierden, Overijssel) is a retired road bicycle racer from the Netherlands, who was a professional rider from 1980 to 1989.
+Jos Lammertink (28 March 1958 – 24 November 2024) was a Dutch road bicycle racer.
 He won the Dutch title in the men's road race in 1986.
 That same year he was involved in a crash during stage four of the Tour de France that forced him to abandon, suffering from a fracture on his left front skull.
+Lammertink died from respiratory failure on 24 November 2024, at the age of 66.